TVR-AelinTX/etn/index.md

 ### 14/04/2022:

 It was proposed to have a look at membrane disruption data for the second half of the internship as the pdf generation project was comming to an end.
 The experiments are done in 96 well plates.
 Data needed for these experiments comes from two sources that should be linked to eachother: the raw data with the absorbance readings of the experiment and then some sort of template to be designed that indicates what sample corresponds to which well.
+Some data exploration was done in [this notebook](https://github.com/TVR-AelinTX/traineeship/blob/main/data_exploration/membrane_leakage/membrane_assay.ipynb).

 ### 19/04/2022: